jieunyoo/daily-dog-photo/README.md

 ## Description

-This app shows your a dog photo when you click a button.
+This app shows you a dog photo when you click a button.
+It is available at [Daily Dog Photo](https://daily-dog-photo.netlify.app).

 ## API